Luxury China Private Tour With Optional Guilin and Hong Kong Extension

 Beijing Private Tour

 Enjoy a full-day Beijing private tour, beginning with a walk from Tiananmen Square to visit the Forbidden City.
 Built from 1406, the Forbidden City was the China Imperial Palace from the Qing Dynasty.
 Taking at least two hours to walk through the sprawling grounds/compounds, the Forbidden City is a taxing walk for all ages and a “challenging” walk with pre-teens!
 Stop for lunch at a local restaurant before continuing to the Summer Palace (AKA Yi He Yuan).
 First commissioned as a birthday gift by Emperor Qian Long in 1750, destroyed by foreign troops in 1860, and restored by Empress Dowager Cixi in 1888, this is the largest classical garden of its kind in China, complete with pavilions, pagodas, and temples.
-Enjoy a shared boat ride in Kunming Lake to complete the day.

 Meals: Breakfast